thebacons/claude-desktop-extensions/examples/windows-command-examples.md

-# Windows Command MCP Server - Usage Examples
+I. Oh, let me. # Windows Command MCP Server - Usage Examples

 This document provides practical examples of how to use the Windows Command MCP Server extension with Claude Desktop.